 Taylor spent four years with the Washington Redskins, but had been out with a sprained right knee.
 He did not play in Sunday's game against Tampa Bay.

 He played at the University of Miami, where he was an All-American in 2003, and was also a high school standout in the city.
-Dubbing him "the prototype NFL free safety," the Redskins credited Taylor's team-leading tackling prowess.
+Dubbing him "the prototype NFL free safety," the Redskins credited Taylor's team-leading tackling prowess for sending him to his first Pro Bowl after 2006.

-He was regarded as one of the hardest-hitting players in the league.
-During his brief career, Taylor recorded 306 tackles (248 solo), two sacks and 12 interceptions.
+He was regarded as one of the hardest hitting players in the league.
+Taylor recorded 257 tackles (206 solo) during his brief career, two sacks and seven interceptions.
 E-mail to a friend

 CNN's Rich Phillips contributed to this report.